 Less extraneous sidequests

-We thought Mass Effect Andromeda from Inquisition, but it sadly didn't.
-Low quality fetch or grind quests may pad out an open world, but they also slow down the structure of the game's story, and some players may obliged to complete all of them before moving onto the best parts of the game.
-Inquisition had that in particular—hence Phil's cry to in Inquisition.
+We thought Mass Effect Andromeda would learn this lesson from Inquisition, but it sadly didn't.
+Low-quality fetch or grind quests may pad out an open world, but they also slow down the structure of the game's story, and some players may obliged to complete all of them before moving onto the best parts of the game.
+Inquisition had that in particular—hence Phil's cry to leave the Hinterlands in Inquisition.

 I love the open world environments of Inquisition, and the party banter is so good that you enjoy the sense of journey, and the tension that comes when you know a dragon fight is approaching.
 But you can have that sense of journey without tasking the player to do a bunch of extra stuff.—Samuel Roberts

 Open world areas that don’t feel like MMO zones